12D44380-C3FD-430A-963A972FFFBDF951

 Eligibility

-All currently enrolled students and current employees of the Hamilton College community are eligible to submit “What If” ideas and propositions.
+All currently enrolled students and current employees of the Hamilton College community are eligible to submit “What If” ideas and proposals.

 Intended Outcomes